 Christian August Sinding was a Norwegian violinist and composer born in 1856.
 He first studied music in Oslo then went to Leipzig, Germany, where he studied at the conservatory.
 In 1920 he came to the U.S. to teach composition at the Eastman School of Music in Rochester (New York.)
 He wrote a large number of short piano pieces and songs, one of which he is best remembered for (Rustles of Spring, 1896.)
 Sinding later spent much of his life in Germany.
 He also wrote a suite for violin which Heifetz used to play often.
 Among his larger works are three symphonies, three violin concertos, a piano concerto, choral works, and an opera (The Holy Mountain, 1914).
 For political reasons, his music is seldom heard today, even in his native Norway.
 Sinding died in 1941.

 It is generally accepted that Gasparo Da Salo (1542-1609) was the first to create the form of the modern violin, as his violins are among the first of which there is concrete evidence.
 Some credit Andrea Amati.
 Gasparo Da Salo took his name from a tiny city on Lake Garda named Salo.
 His real name was Gasparo Bertolotti.
 He came to Brescia as a youth and was already established before 1565.
 His outstanding ability soon found widespread recognition and to him goes the distinction of having founded the Brescian school.
 Unfortunately, few of his instruments have survived.
 His violas, which are very rare, are particularly magnificent.
+One of those violas is played by Amihai Grosz.
 The violin shown here is possibly by Da Salo or by Maggini or by Cellini.

 Thursday, January 22, 2009